-So what is personal branding, exactly?
+So, what is personal branding?
 Why should you care about it?
-How will it help you?
-Is there really any point to concentrating on this concept?
+How will it help you build your career?
+Let's find out!

 Step 3: Get Set for Success

 Once you've got your goals and you know what competition you have, it's time to get yourself set up right.